Rila Monastery: The Stunning Unvanquished Fortress Of Faith

 Buy a few jars of the sweet nectar of the gods.

 The producers sell it directly in front of their houses.
-You can see the colourful beehives in their gardens and taste their healthy product before deciding which sort to buy.
+You can see the colorful beehives in their gardens and taste their healthy product before deciding which one to buy.

 Buy Typical Bulgarian Clay Pots

-Another colourful sight by the edge of the road is the piles of traditional clay pots.
+Another colorful sight by the edge of the road is the piles of traditional clay pots.

 They are not just great travel souvenirs but also indispensable in the kitchen.

-Since the Rila Monastery is an active place of worship, here is also the schedule for the services:
+Since Rila Monastery is an active place of worship, here is also the schedule of the services:

 - Work days: 6:30 AM and 5:00 PM.